Kvieta1990/Kvieta1990.github.io/_posts/2024-01-13-dockerize_addie.md

 15. Build the docker image,

-    ```powershell
+    ```bash
-    docker image build -t flask_addie .
+    docker image build -t flask_addie_n .
     ```

-    > Again, the `flask_addie` here refers to the image to be created via the image building.
-Same as the comments above, if a local image of the same name already exists, the existing image will be renamed to `<none>`, with the new `flask_addie` staying the latest.
+    > Again, the `flask_addie_n` here refers to the image to be created via the image building.
+Same as the comments above, if a local image of the same name already exists, the existing image will be renamed to `<none>`, with the new `flask_addie_n` staying the latest.

 16. Fire up the container,

-    ```powershell
+    ```bash
-    docker run -p 5000:5000 -d flask_addie
+    docker run --privileged -v /home/cloud/.ssh:/root/.ssh/keys -p 5000:5000 -d flask_addie_n
     ```

+    > In the demo here, we were mapping the local directory `/home/cloud/.ssh` to the `/root/.ssh/keys` directory inside the docker container.
+In general situation, we can for sure adjust the location on both sides, but we will take this as is in current documentation.

 17. The Flask server should be now accessible from the host machine, at `localhost:5000`.

-18. Push the local docker image to the Docker Hub,
+18. Now, we want to go into the running container in the interactive mode and set up the passwordless connection to the `Analysis` cluster,

     ```
+    docker exec -it [CONTAINER_ID] /bin/bash
+    cd ~/.ssh
+    cp keys/* .
+    chown root:root config
+    ```

+19. Push the local docker image to the Docker Hub,

+    ```
     docker login --username=apw247
-    docker tag bb38976d03cf apw247/flask_addie:latest
+    docker tag bb38976d03cf apw247/flask_addie_n:latest
-    docker push apw247/flask_addie
+    docker push apw247/flask_addie_n
     ```

     where `bb38976d03cf` is the docker image ID which we can obtain via the command,